Lincoln is the

 union together.

-Instead of following Lincoln's every thought and action, Vidal employs
+Instead of conjecturing about Lincoln's every thought, Vidal employs

-shifting points of view, including Lincoln's supporters, rivals, and
+the shifting points of view of Lincoln's supporters, rivals, and

-John Hay; the mentally ill Mary Todd Lincoln; scheming cabinet members
+John Hay; the mentally ill Mary Todd Lincoln; cabinet members

 eventually helps John Wilkes Booth carry out his assassination plot.